Sea-Grapes/sveltemd/experiments/ideas.md

 3. The golden ideal (impossible I think)
 - ideally if we somehow knew exactly where svelte blocks containing `{` were, we could escape every other `{`, thus not needing any custom escaping logic.
 Unfortunately the only 100% true way to identify logic blocks is with the svelte parser, which we need to escape *before*.
 We can't use the svelte parser to escape before the svelte parser.
 Perhaps there is a genius way to solve this but I can't think of any.

+## Placeholders

+I think comment placeholders have a subtle issue - they are parsed into svast.
+Therefore markdown will not access them, thus why code in blockquotes fails.
+Might be better to use custom escape sequence?